yingweiwo

 Absorption, Distribution and Excretion

-In a human radio-labelled drug study, about 93% of the total dose was excreted in the urine within 48 hours.
-Following oral administration of 20 mg, only 2% of isosorbide mononitrate was excreted unchanged in the urine within 24 hours.
-Among the excreted dose, nearly half of the dose was found de-nitrated in urine as isosorbide and sorbitol: approximately 30% is excreted as isosorbide and about 17% is the 2-glucuronide of mononitrate.
-These metabolites were not vasoactive or pharmacologically active.
-Renal excretion was complete after 5 days, and fecal excretion accounted for only 1% of drug elimination.
+Following oral administration, isosorbide mononitrate is rapidly and completely absorbed from the gastrointestinal tract.
+The pharmacokinetics of isosorbide mononitrate are dose-linear, with an absolute bioavailability approaching 100%.
+Peak plasma concentration (Cmax) is reached within 30 to 60 minutes after administration.
+In a human radiolabeled drug study, approximately 93% of the total dose was excreted in the urine within 48 hours.
+Following an oral 20 mg dose, only 2% of isosorbide mononitrate is excreted unchanged in the urine within 24 hours.
+Of the excreted dose, nearly half is excreted in the urine as denitrated forms (isosorbide and sorbitol): approximately 30% is excreted as isosorbide and approximately 17% as 2-glucuronide of isosorbide mononitrate.
+These metabolites are not vasoactive or pharmacologically active.
+Renal excretion is complete after 5 days, and fecal excretion accounts for only 1% of drug clearance.

-The volume of distribution is approximately 0.6 L/kg, which is approximately the volume of total body water.
+Volume of distribution is approximately 0.6 L/kg, roughly equal to the total water volume of the human body.

-Isosorbide mononitrate is not subject to first pass metabolism in human liver.
-Detectable metabolites include isosorbide, sorbitol, and 2-glucuronide of mononitrate, which are pharmacologically inactive.
+Isosorbide mononitrate does not undergo first-pass metabolism in the human liver.
+Detectable metabolites include isosorbide, sorbitol, and isosorbide mononitrate 2-glucuronide, none of which have pharmacological activity.

-The elimination half-life of isosorbide mononitrate is about 5 hours.
-The elimination half-life of its metabolites, isosorbide and 2-glucuronide of mononitrate, are 8 hours and 6 hours, respectively.
+The elimination half-life of isosorbide mononitrate is approximately 5 hours.
+The elimination half-lives of its metabolites, isosorbide and isosorbide mononitrate 2-glucuronide, are 8 hours and 6 hours, respectively.

 Toxicity/Toxicokinetics